PEACE PARTNERS

 • Believe that peace is very powerful and attainable

-• Recommend the course for other
+• Recommend the course for others

-Here is a small sample of testimonials from people who have attended, and in some cases hosted or volunteered with, the Peace Education Programme.
+Here is a small sample of testimonials from people who have attended and in some cases hosted or volunteered with the Peace Education Programme.

 “Every day we ignore the fact that we have the power to write our own story.
 I'm going to leave today with a more focused agenda to write my story day by day"